rexpl/laravel-acl/README.md

 ## To Do List

+- [ ] Find a way to optionnaly integrate permissions and groups in version control
 - [ ] Add unit testing
 - [ ] Document all features + add exemples
 - [ ] Add global/local access controlled queries